MichaElL0/Neon-Walk/README.md

 # Neon-walk
- You jumped to weird hole.
+ You jumped to a weird hole.
 Now when you think about it was a bad idea.
 You found this strange world.
 It's up to you to escape this place and find what's at the END.

 ## Play it here:
 https://differentpixels.itch.io/neon-walk